-Bird Strike Committee Canada (BSCC aka Birdstrike Canada) is a leader in airport wildlife strike prevention.
-By fostering dialogue within the industry, the BSCC seeks and advances innovative ideas in aviation safety.
+The Bird Strike Association of Canada (BSAC aka Birdstrike Canada) is a leader in airport wildlife strike prevention.
+By fostering dialogue within the industry, the BSAC seeks and advances innovative ideas in aviation safety.
 Our mandate includes setting standards, promoting best practices, exchanging information, addressing industry issues by formulating effective strategies and implementing change through regulatory means.

 The Committee consists of individuals and organizations with responsibilities for and/or interests in the management of wildlife hazards at airports.
 The committee is meant to provide a forum for communication of news, discussion, ideas and information that will enable those responsible for airport wildlife risk reduction to better perform their roles and to stay connected with others conducting airport wildlife mitigation work throughout Canada.

 Birdstrike Canada is guided by a Steering Committee with representatives from government, airports and the private sector.
 The association holds annual meetings and is the Canadian host of the North American Bird Strike Conference held jointly by Bird Strike Committee-Canada and Bird Strike Committee-USA.

 Membership is open to public and private organizations and to individuals.

 Who is part of the BSAC?